marcelkliemannel/intellij-byte-code-plugin/README.md

 ### Byte Code Tools

-Some generic byte code tools are provided via the menu in the upper right corner of the tool window.
-These are providing a general way to better understand certain aspects of the byte code specification.
+The menu in the upper right corner of the tool window provides some generic byte code analyzing actions.
+These are providing a general way better to understand certain aspects of the byte code specification.

 #### Access Converter

-The access values are stored in a compressed single number in the byte code.
-With the help of the access converter tool, this number can be broken down into readable single values, and a compressed one can be calculated:
+The byte code stores access values in a single compressed number.
+With the help of the access converter tool, we can break this number into single readable values or calculate a compressed one:

 <img src="screenshots/access-converter-tool.png" alt="Access Converter" width="650px"/>

 #### Signature Parser

-With the help of the signature parser a signature string can be broken down into its components:
+With the help of the signature parser, we can split a signature string into its components:

 <img src="screenshots/signature-parser-tool.png" alt="Signature Parser" width="663px"/>